ojitha/ojitha.github.io/_posts/2021-01-20-Normalization.md

 maths: true
 ---

-E. F. Codd proposed three normal forms 1NF, 2NF and 3NF (1970).
-Revised definition (1974) was given by F. Boyce and Codd which is known as Boyce-Codd Normal Form (BCNF which is 3.5NF) to distinguish it from the old definition of third normal form.
+E. F. Codd proposed three normal forms: 1NF, 2NF and 3NF (1970).
+A revised definition (1974) was given by F. Boyce and Codd, which is known as the Boyce-Codd Normal Form (BCNF, which is 3.5NF) to distinguish it from the old definition of the third normal form.
 R. Faign introduced 4NF(1977) and 5NF(1979) and DKNF(1981).
-All the normal forms depend on the functional dependency, but 4NF and 5NF have been proposed which are based on the concept of multivalued dependency and joining dependency, respectively.
+All the normal forms depend on functional dependency, but 4NF and 5NF have been proposed based on the concepts of multivalued dependency and joining dependency.

 * TOC
 {:toc}